-The list of SCCM Tips and Trick is in no particular order.
+The list of SCCM Tips and Tricks is in no particular order.
 Make sure to follow these authors if you’re not doing it already.
-At the end a couple of tips by us has been complied since we made some that are still relevant to this day.
+At the end a couple of tips by us has complied since we made some that are still relevant to this day.

 Need to keep more logs on your #configmgr site server?
 Turn on ArchiveLogging!
 HKLM\SOFTWARE\Microsoft\SMS\Tracing, ArchiveLogging=1, ArchivePath=<local drive\folder>.

 Have you had issues with packages missing files, but content distribution appears successful?
 Long UNC source paths?
 Installations failing?
 Then use the Content Explorer tool to ensure that the content on your DP ‘s matches your source.

 Thursday Tech Tip: Quickly identify the point of failure in your #ConfigMgr #OSD task sequence by applying this CMTrace filter to smsts.log.
 In the example screenshot, the task that follows ‘Install Updates’ is where it failed.

 Did you know that you can use the Render operator in SCCM CMPivot to visually display your query result?
 We just find out…

 #SCCM Tip of the day #17.
 Did you know CMPivot is EXTENSIBLE? 🙂 Anything you extend in the SMS_Def.mof shows up in CMPivot as a querable class.
 Here I added an ambitrary class to HINV called “aaa” to demostrate.

 When creating #SCCM collection about all Windows 2019 devices, I would use 1) List of values for OS names instead of wildcards.
 Need only two values 2) System http://Resource.Build instead of Operating http://System.Build –> Only one class in a query